If you have dementia and sight loss, we can help make life easier.

 Already have an appointment?
 Use our handy checklist to make sure you have everything covered when visiting an optometrist:

-In partnership with Alzheimer Scotland, we produced a Dementia and sight loss leaflet that has useful information for anyone with dementia or those who support them.
+In partnership with Alzheimer Scotland, we produced a leaflet on dementia and sight loss that has useful information for anyone with dementia or those who support them.
 As well as learning more about dementia and sight loss, you'll find a handy checklist to make sure you have everything covered when visiting an optometrist and other information that will help you make the most of your sight.